43 of the Best Gifts for Travelers (Updated for 2023)

 We hope to have the one we have forever!
 Becca has used it to commute to work, and also as a daypack while we’re on a road trip.
 In the future, we might even plan to use it as a diaper bag when we expand our family, so we’re keeping it around because the quality is fantastic.

-I’ve had my Peak Design Travel Backpack since the beginning of the product line.
+I’ve had my Peak Design Travel Backpack since the beginning of the product line (it was originally a Kickstarter).
 It’s done exceptionally well as a travel bag and photography bag.

 I’ve quite literally sat on the bag and tried to zip it up and the zippers haven’t broken.
 With that said, the quality is unlike most other bags that I’ve tried.